-2.7.4 Grading and Drainage
+2.10.4 Grading and Drainage

-Drainage must be maintained during any construction.
+Building pads are rough graded generally flat with a temporary swale.
+Drainage must be maintained during construction.
 Final pad grading and drainage may be modified if approved by the Aesthetics Council to accommodate site design.
 Homeowner may extend drainage system to accommodate Interior Yard drainage.
-Any revision to the drainage plan should not adversely affect other homesites or common areas.
+Any revision to the drainage plan should not adversely affect another homesite.

-2.7.5 Recreation Facilities
+2.10.5 Recreation Facilities

-Recreation facilities such as play equipment areas and pools must be screened and not visible from off-site subject to approval of the Aesthetic Council.
+Recreation facilities such as play equipment areas, pools and tennis courts must be screened and not visible from off-site subject to approval of the Aesthetics Council.
+Night lighting of private tennis courts is not permitted.
 Portable facilities such as basketball hoops, trampolines, skateboard ramps, etc. must be used only on private property, and must be removed from view from off-site when not in use and overnight.
 Permanent basketball backboards and or goals are not permitted.

-2.7.6 Pool Equipment
+2.10.6 Pool Equipment